Snapchat/KeyDB-docs/docs/modules-api-ref.md

 is only called in the context of the aof_rewrite method of data types exported by a module.
-The command works exactly like `RedisModule_Call()` in the way the parameters are passed, but it does not return anything as the error handling is performed by Redis itself.
+The command works exactly like `RedisModule_Call()` in the way the parameters are passed, but it does not return anything as the error handling is performed by KeyDB itself.

 ## `RedisModule_LogRaw`